Overnight Sourdough Pancakes – Quick and Easy

 Why you will love this recipe?

-Easy: these pancakes take just minutes to whip up and if you.
+- Easy: these pancakes take just minutes to whip up.
 They are an obvious choice for breakfast, but work well for any meal you need to make quickly.

 Ways to enjoy these overnight sourdough pancakes?